roeemilo/Ex02_cloud_computing/README.md

 There is an additional environment variable that becomes relevant only if both servers are already operational.

-Flask Output File:
-The Flask output file can be found at the following location: /home/ubuntu/flask_output.log On each machine, this file contains the detailed communication requests that have been sent to it.
-For example, if you are waiting to see a "pullcompleted" product, you need to monitor the manager's Flask output document, as it receives this request from the worker.

 Potential Faults:
 For a comprehensive understanding of potential faults, please refer to the information provided in the "potential-faults.txt" file.